in ,

-The January transfer window provides Premier League clubs with a chance to add to their options, with the 2022 winter window having seen a host of new arrivals in the division.
+The January transfer window provides Premier League clubs with a chance to add to their options, which can provide a vital mid-season injection of quality.

 Birmingham City made a statement signing during the club’s debut Premier League season in 2002/03, parachuting in French World Cup winner Christophe Dugarry in a bid to boost their survival hopes.